aghiles/microexr/README.txt

 This library was written for 3Delight in order to provide simple EXR writing routines.

-Our wish to provide good reading functionalties for most common EXR layouts.
+Our wish to provide good reading functionalities for the most common EXR layouts.

 OpenEXR C++ API will not be supported so we will keep updating